aramperes/onetun/README.md

 [![Build status](https://github.com/aramperes/onetun/actions/workflows/build.yml/badge.svg)](https://github.com/aramperes/onetun/actions)
 [![Latest Release](https://img.shields.io/github/v/tag/aramperes/onetun?label=release)](https://github.com/aramperes/onetun/releases/latest)

+## Use-case

+- You have an existing WireGuard endpoint (router), accessible using its UDP endpoint (typically port 51820); and
+- You have a peer on the WireGuard network, running a TCP server on a port accessible to the WireGuard network; and
+- You want to access this TCP service from a second computer, on which you can't install WireGuard because you can't (no root access) or don't want to (polluting OS configs).

+For example, this can be useful to forward a port from a Kubernetes cluster to a server behind WireGuard, without needing to install WireGuard in a Pod.

 ## Usage

 **onetun** opens a TCP port on your local system, from which traffic is forwarded to a TCP port on a peer in your